use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 }
 ```

-We observe that the storage is layed out as a tree, where tangible storage values end up
+We observe that the storage layout is represented as a tree, where tangible storage values end up
 inside a `leaf`.
 Because of `Packed` encoding, leafs can share the same storage key, and
 in order to reach them you'd need fetch and decode the whole storage cell under this key.